 Note: No course may be used more than once for meeting degree requirements.
 Courses being used for the basic or breadth requirements in the Associate in Science-Transfer degree may not be taken pass/fail.

 Associate in Science-Transfer AS-T Track 1

-Biological Sciences, Environmental/Resource Sciences, Chemistry, Geology, and Earth Science The 90 transferable credits must include the following:
+Biological Sciences, Environmental/Resource Sciences, Chemistry, Geology, and Earth Science

 Basic Requirements A. Communication Skills [BS]